-When it comes to fitness for seniors, I’m interested because: a) I’m a senior b) these are the results of my own research and trials c) my kin degree is 40 years old but it give me a basic way to understand and test out different theories of weight loss and fitness.
+When it comes to fitness for seniors, I’m interested because: a) I’m a senior b) these are the results of my own research and trials c) my kinesthiology degree is 40 years old but I remember enough to give me a basic way to understand and test out different theories of weight loss and fitness.
 (It’s also a refresher on the anatomy and physiology courses) 🙂

 But Is It Better Than Sex?